v5ma/selfawarenetworks/whitepaperdraft2.md

 Obviously there are no LED lights in the brain, you must substitute the visual of an LED light which is designed to help explain NAPOT with what is really being transmitted between neurons which is a phase change, in the oscillation of that neuron's cyclic activity, that the whole oscillating group of cells is sensing together.

-# Signal Reception: How synaptic connections, receptor configurations, dendritic and cell morphology account for memory
+# Signal Reception: How synaptic connections, receptor configurations, dendrites and cell morphology account for memory
 When I was going through NAPOT I realized that when Synaptic connections change that is your LTP growing, when your synaptic connections grow you are establishing memories in the physical change of the cell because that changes what the cell is going to respond to, that changes what the cell is sensitive to, that changes what activates the cell, and therefore the physical structure of the cell, as represented by synaptic connections (but not only by synaptic connections) is a memory.
 In the brain & body, at the root of it a long term memory is a physical structure change, that changes what signals some part of the biology responds to over time.

 [[https://raw.githubusercontent.com/v5ma/picturesforbook/ef83d2f65163a50805d7a953071b6e7461e3e0e9/My%20project-1%20(9).png]]